Animal Fighting

 Dog fighting in the UK has seen a notable increase.
 Greater London is a significant hotspot, followed by regions like Greater Manchester and West Yorkshire.

-In England and Wales, those convicted of dog fighting can face up to 51 weeks of imprisonment and/or fines.
-In Scotland, the penalties can be more severe, with up to 12 months of imprisonment and fines up to £20,000.
+In England and Wales, those convicted of dog fighting can face up to five years imprisonment and/or fines.

 Animal fighting: cock fighting